iiab/iiab/roles/transmission/README.rst

 Known Issues
 -------------
+* Default Transmission user/group (See https://github.com/transmission/transmission/issues/537)
+Currently  you need to set these these in "transmission_user" and "transmission_group" variables.
+You can check the value for these in transmission-daemon systemd unit file "lib/systemd/system/transmission-daemon.service"
+* Random Ports
 Currently it is not possible to use random ports in the range 65535-49152.
 It is difficult to open multiple ports in IIAB firewall.